MAIF/otoroshi/manual/src/main/paradox/deploy/clevercloud.md

 # Clever Cloud

 Now you want to use Otoroshi on Clever Cloud.
-Otoroshi has been designed and create to run on Clever Cloud and a lot of choices were made because of how Clever Cloud works.
+Otoroshi has been designed and created to run on Clever Cloud and a lot of choices were made because of how Clever Cloud works.

 ## Create an Otoroshi instance on CleverCloud